Tracks & Trails

 This walkway runs alongside the south bank of the Waihao River between McCulloch’s Bridge and the Black Hole.
 The track offers views of nearby limestone cliffs and unique limestone outcrops.
 Brown trout and eels can be found in the river and there is abundant bird life along the track.
 Part of the track goes through a working farm.
 Close gates behind you, and don’t disturb stock.

-Fifteen minutes southwest of Waimate via SH82 and Kapua Road to McCullochs Bridge
+Location: Fifteen minutes southwest of Waimate via SH82 and Kapua Road to McCullochs Bridge

 Usage: Walking/biking